WATCH ON BBC SELECT:

 This week’s Drop raises the topic of parenthood.
 Caitlin Moran discusses bringing up a child with mental health issues, whilst Thomas Beatie shares his experience of being The Pregnant Man.
 Another famous mother takes the spotlight as we meet Queen Victoria and Her Nine Children and Louis Theroux shines a harrowing light in the women suffering with postpartum psychosis in Louis Theroux: Mothers on the Edge.

-Start your free trial of BBC Select on the Apple TV app and Amazon Prime Video Channels and watch The Parenthood Drop, plus hundreds of hours of critically-acclaimed titles across culture, politics and ideas.
+Start your BBC Select free trial with any of the streaming platforms listed below and watch The Parenthood Drop, plus hundreds of hours of critically-acclaimed titles across culture, politics and ideas.
 Free trial restrictions apply*.

 CAITLIN MORAN ON PARENTHOOD